wp-plugins/participants-database/readme.txt

 * new settings layout with new group for record edit form
 * added ability to display the group description in the record edit form
 * error message for record form called with invalid ID
+* more space provided for form element select options
+* database version to 0.3

 = 1.1.3 =
 * fixed bug with default values not preloading into the signup form